eozhisarcikli/football-world-cup-winner-prediction/README.md

 # Football World Cup Winner Prediction
-Aim is to create a model which predicts the outcome of the FIFA World Cup 2018
+Aim is to create a model which predicts the winner of the FIFA World Cup 2018.

-Three datasets were used:
+Three datasets from kaggle were used:

 1. FIFA rankings from 1993 to 2018 - used to get the FIFA ranking and points for the teams, which is a monthly changing rank previously shown as a decent predictor of team performance